Table of Contents

 APK / Wikimedia Commons

-No matter what’s going on in the halls of Congress, the streets of Washington, DC will be filled with Pride from May 23 to June 8.
+No matter what’s going on in the halls of Congress, the streets of Washington, DC will be filled with Pride during June.

-Join the LGBTQ+ community on Pennsylvania Avenue for the Capital Pride Festival on June 8!
+Join the LGBTQ+ community on Pennsylvania Avenue for the Capital Pride Festival.
 Enjoy a full day of entertainment on three stages, plus food, drinks, and advocacy from over 300 exhibitors.
 It’s the biggest annual event in the national capital region and is free for everyone!

 Mexico City Gay Pride/Marcha del Orgullo LGBT